Ladder Accident Attorney in Jacksonville

 FREE CONSULTATION – NO OBLIGATION

 A report from the U.S. Consumer Product Safety Commission showed that tens of thousands of people receive emergency care for ladder-related injuries each year, with elevated falls accounting for nearly 700 occupational deaths per year.
-If you or a loved one has been injured on the job due to a ladder accident, the experienced attorneys at Harrell & Harrell, P.A., offer free consultations to determine if you have a case.
+If you or a loved one has been injured on the job due to a ladder accident, the experienced personal injury attorneys at Harrell & Harrell, P.A., offer free consultations to determine if you have a case.

 Using a ladder on the job carries a significant risk of injury, according to the Occupational Safety and Health Administration (OSHA).
 OSHA’s safety standards for use of ladders in the workplace require that businesses keep ladders free of slipping hazards and keep them under maximum intended loads.
 Ladders must also be secured in areas where traffic or activities can cause accidental movement, and be periodically inspects for visible defects.